The difference between software sourcing and software procurement

 Purchasing software becomes a smoother process when you maximize transparency and systematize the improvement process.

-Here are five things to include in the optimal software procurement practice:
+Here are six things to include in the optimal software procurement practice:

 Formal procurement terms and guidelines